QMeqGR/qm-maxima/README.md

      Given two kets ‘psi’ and ‘phi’, ‘braket’ returns the quantum mechanical bracket ‘<psi|phi>’.
 The vector ‘psi’ may be input as either a ‘ket’ or ‘bra’.
-If it is a ‘ket’ it will be turned into a ‘bra’ with the ‘dag’ function before the inner product is taken.
+If it is a ‘ket’ it will be turned into a ‘bra’ with the ‘dagger’ function before the inner product is taken.
      The vector ‘phi’ must always be a ‘ket’.

      (%i4) declare([a,b,c],complex);